Childhelp Group Homes of California

-Childhelp staff work to cultivate trust and self-worth in every child.
-Therapists facilitate a weekly social skills building group, focusing on developing skill in manners, sharing, cooperation and making friends.
-Therapists identify children who may benefit from participation in smaller groups to address more specific issues of anger management, sexual victimization and developmental deficits.
+The Childhelp staff cultivates trust and self-worth in every child.
+Therapists facilitate a weekly social skills building group, focusing on developing skills in manners, sharing, cooperation and making friends.
+Therapists identify children who may benefit from participation in smaller groups to address more specific issues like anger management, sexual victimization and developmental deficits.

 - Recreation Program